Ayckbourn & the Stephen Joseph Theatre: Facts & Frequently Asked Questions

 7) What is Alan Ayckbourn's current position with the Stephen Joseph Theatre

-Alan Ayckbourn is employed as a guest director by Scarborough Theatre Trust.
-Generally he directs two productions a year at the SJT, the world premiere of his new play and a revival of one of his existing plays.
+Alan Ayckbourn is employed solely as a guest director by Scarborough Theatre Trust.
+He directs one production a year at the Stephen Joseph Theatre, the world premiere of a new play.

 In 2018, Alan Ayckbourn was appointed